What is Minimal Viable Product (MVP)?

 - What provides the most perceived value for the invested development time?

-- Which features differentiate my product the most from competition?
+- Which features differentiate my product the most from the competition?

 Next, rank all features in your list on a scale from 1 (high priority) to 5 (low priority) as it pertains to the answers to questions like the ones above.
 Once ranked, the features ranked as ‘one’ should be included in your MVP.
 At least one feature from each stage in the journey should be included in your MVP feature set with the next highest ranking taking precedence if a ‘one’ ranking was not given.